name banner

 1782 Richard Fort of Stone Hey in partnership with a Mr. Taylor and a Mr.Bury founded the Broad Oak Calico Print Works in Accrington.
 His father was also called Richard Fort but resided in Altham and was a leading member of the Oakenshaw Baptist community.
 It was he who facilitated the building of the Meeting House and Macpelah burial-ground on land he owned next to the Corn Mill on Hyndburn Road, Accrington.
 The grandfather was a Lawrence Fort who had lived at Hard Farm.

-1790 Highbrake Hall built by Richard Fort (see 1815).
+1790 The Georgian Highbrake Hall was built by Richard Fort (see 1815).

 1795 Up until the end of the 18thC places like Mary's Holy Well were places of pilgrimage and fairs on the first Sunday in May (see both 1844 and the miscellaneous facts section).